podcast

 DZ-94: Talismans (Part 2)

-How can you use physical objects to track character change… wordlessly?
+Listen to write objects that accumulate powerful meanings across your story and create unspoken emotional payoffs.
 In part two of our two-part series on TALISMANS, we break down the beats used to turn objects (in a broad sense) into talismans; how talismans can track character journeys and transitions; and how they can be used to create powerful moments without words.
 While Part 1 looked a range of talismans in a bunch of different movies, in this episode we deep dive into just three examples.
-We look at how Thor's crisis of masculinity is articulated through his relationship with Mjolnir and Stormbreaker in...
+We look at how Thor’s crisis of masculinity is articulated through hi...

 2022-11-30